 Women in Ministry, (Episcopal Church Women) is designed to cultivate, nurture and network the ministries and relationships of women throughout the Diocese of Spokane.
 Across the Episcopal Church women step up and into lay ministries roles as well as ordained ministry.
 Women of all ages share their stories, hopes and dreams in an effort to build the church and live into the teachings of Christ.
 Opportunities to gather, learn, teach and grow while we discern “what’s next” and how that may be achieved.
 Women of all ages are invited to join in our activities from annual pre-convention luncheon, to Bad Girls of the Bible weekends in Wallace, to your church women’s luncheons, let us share your good works.
 Visit the ECW national website at ECWNational.org.

-Youth Ministries in the Diocese of Spokane is a program for all youth in grades 6-12.
+Youth Ministries in the Diocese of Spokane is a ministry that focuses on all youth in grades 6-12.
 Youth events are held throughout the year in which youth from all areas in the diocese can come together for community, prayer, spiritual growth, service and fun.
 The diocesan youth events provide opportunities for youth to gather with friends they have made attending Camp Cross and other Diocesan youth events.
 During these events the youth are given opportunities to participate in worship services by writing prayers, presenting homilies and providing music.
 Every event incorporates games, theological reflection and time to be with friends as well as make new ones

 Contact: Colin Haffner email@example.com